tosakakun/TwitCastingAPI/README.md

 ## Usage

 You have to generate your client id and set Callback URL via [the Developer page](https://ssl.twitcasting.tv/developer.php).
+Make sure to set the appropriate scope.

 ### Authentication
 Create an instance of TwitCastingAuth with your client ID and callback URL scheme.